 The library curates specific cultural and heritage collections that reflect the unique values and enduring legacies of Oak Park.
 Learn more about Special Collections on this page, and explore details about Hacking Hemingway: Cracking the Code to the Vault, and Local History, Transgender Resource, and Oak Park Creates collections.
+The library also is a member of Chicago Collections.
 Explore the library's full collection strategy statement.
-To connect with a Special Collections Librarian, contact us now.
+To connect with an Oak Park Special Collections Librarian, contact us now.

 Edgar Rice Burroughs

 Edgar Rice Burroughs first moved to Oak Park in 1910 and lived here for most of the decade.
 Early in his tenure here, he completed the first of his Tarzan and his Martian stories, and by 1918 the first of the Tarzan movies had been produced.
 The library collects materials relating to him and to his works.

 - Edgar Rice Burroughs Rare Book Collection: Rare editions of Edgar Rice Burroughs, including Tarzan, the Barsoom series, and other works of fiction.

 - Edgar Rice Burroughs Clipping Collection: Clippings, correspondence, and ephemera from local celebrations of Tarzan and Burroughs.

 Ernest Hemingway and his family lived in Oak Park.
 The library has acquired first editions, correspondence, and high school essays.

 - Ernest Hemingway High School Essay Collection: Essays written by Ernest Hemingway while he was a student at Oak Park River Forest High School.

 - Ernest Hemingway Library Correspondence: Correspondence to and from Oak Park Public Library.

 - Ernest Hemingway Rare Book Collection: Rare editions of Ernest Hemingway and criticisms of his work.